Empire-Strikes-Back/Flula/readme.txt

 - we have only src

-deps.edn
+libraries.edn

-- we use only deps.edn
+- we use only libraries.edn - we are not deps, we live and breathe

 program.sh